-Three month 30, 2 Six mont hs ended June 30, 2013

-(in millions)

-Corporate services and cost-sharing revenue \$ 2 \$ 3

-Data processing expense (8) (16)

-Net expense \$ (6) \$ (13)
+Three months e June 30, 201 onths ended e 30, 2013 Corporate services and cost-sharing revenue \$ 2 \$ 3 Data processing expense (8) (16) Net expense \$ (6) \$ (13)

 We believe the amounts earned by us or charged to us under each of the foregoing arrangements are fair and reasonable.
 The IT infrastructure support and data center management services provided to us are priced within the range of prices that FIS offers to its unaffiliated third party customers for the same types of services.
 However, the amounts we earned or were charged under these arrangements were not negotiated at arm's-length, and may not represent the terms that we might have obtained from an unrelated third party.
 The net amount due to FIS as a result of these agreements was \$3 million as of December 31, 2013.